kianverma/age-calculator/README.md

 # Age Calculator 🎂

-This repository contains a simple script that calculates your age based on your birth year.
+This repository contains a simple script that calculates your age based on your birth year!

 ## Code in This Repo
 ```python